Johncci/summer-soccer-camp/README.md

 * **Client Goals**

   * To be able to view the site on a range of devices including a smartphone, a tablet and a laptop.
-  * To make the site informative without having to much information to allow users to easily see the essential details.
+  * To make the site informative without having too much information to allow users to easily see the essential details.
   * To provide easy navigation throughout the site so users can easily navigate to and from different pages and sections of pages.
   * To provide a simple sign up form to allow users to register in seconds.
   * To provide a method of locating the camp.